beeware/toga/docs/tutorial/tutorial-0.rst

 margin of 20 pixels on top of the button, we could have defined ``margin_top=20``, or we could have specified the ``margin=(20, 50, 50, 50)``.

+	button.style.flex = 1

+The flex property sets the flexible length on flexible items.
+If the element is not flexible, the flex property has no use.
+In this case, it gives a flexibility of 1 to the button created.

 The next step is to add the button to the box::

         box.add(button)